Coronavirus disease (COVID-19) in China

 The Public Health Agency of Canada asks that you contact the public health authority in the province or territory where you live or are staying within 24 hours of arriving in Canada.

 If, before you reach your destination, you have fever, cough or difficulty breathing, clean your hands and put on the mask provided to you at the airport.
 If you are in the air, immediately tell a crew member about your symptoms.
 If you are on the ground, immediately call the public health authority in the province or territory where you are located.

 You are also asked to limit your contact with others for 14 days starting the day you began your journey to Canada.

 - avoid individuals with chronic conditions, compromised immune systems and older adults;

 - wash your hands often with soap and warm water for 20 seconds; and

 - cover your mouth and nose with your arm when coughing or sneezing.

-For 14 days after the day you left the province of Hubei, China you should continue to watch for fever, cough, or difficulty breathing.
+For 14 days, starting the day you began your journey to Canada, you should continue to watch for fever, cough, or difficulty breathing.
 If you have these symptoms, call the public health authority in the province or territory you are in to inform them.
 They will provide advice on what you should do.